mandamurthy/dual-sign/README.md

 - Access control for Audit tab and all sensitive actions.
 - Move away from local storage for all tabs (users, environments, projects, products, tasks, audit logs) to backend APIs.
 - Product path logic: allow unique path per product/project.
+- **OPEN ISSUES (as of June 21, 2025):**
+  - [ ] View Diff link in snackbar after upload does not always appear or work as expected.
+Should always open the diff viewer for the latest version.
+  - [ ] Uploaded versions are not always displayed in the modal after upload.
+Modal should open and show the new version immediately.
+  - [ ] Ensure all versioning, diff, and download flows are fully migrated from localStorage to backend API, including for Checker and Audit tabs.
+  - [ ] Remove all remaining localStorage usage for tasks, checker flows, and any other state.
+  - [ ] Test and validate all Maker/Checker flows after backend migration, including edge cases and error handling.
+  - [ ] Document any UI/UX differences or regressions from the localStorage version for future recovery.
 - Further workflow automation and audit trail improvements as needed.
 - Add authentication and user session management.
 - Advanced validation, error handling, and accessibility improvements.